-- Fully-managed services: Heroku, render, Fly.io, etc. - Interactive environments: PythonAnywhere, Anvil, etc. - Serverless functions: AWS Lambda, Azure Functions, Google Cloud Functions, Vercel, etc. - Virtual Machines: DigitalOcean (referral link), vultr (referral link), Linode, AWS EC2, Microsoft Azure VM, Google Cloud Compute Engine, etc. - Corporate servers: Anything will work (including Kubernetes) as long as the respective endpoints can be accessed from Excel on the web or Google Sheets.
+- Fully-managed services: Heroku, render, Fly.io, etc. - Interactive environments: PythonAnywhere, Anvil, etc. - Serverless functions: AWS Lambda, Azure Functions, Google Cloud Functions, Vercel, etc. - Virtual Machines: DigitalOcean (referral link), vultr (referral link), Linode, AWS EC2, Microsoft Azure VM, Google Cloud Compute Engine, etc. - Corporate servers: Anything will work (including Kubernetes) as long as the respective endpoints can be accessed from your spreadsheet app.

-Important: For production deployment, always make sure to set a unique and random API\KEY, see Configuration.
+Important: For production deployment, always make sure to set a unique and random API key, see Configuration.

 If you'd like to deploy the sample project to production in less than 5 minutes, you can do so by clicking the button below, which will deploy it to Heroku's free tier.
 Note, however, that on the free plan, the backend will "sleep" after 30 minutes of inactivity, which means that it will take a few moments the next time you call it until it is up and running again.
-The XLWINGS\API\KEY is auto-generated and you can look it up under your app's Settings > Config Vars > Reveal Config Vars once the app is deployed.
+The XLWINGS_API_KEY is auto-generated and you can look it up under your app's Settings > Config Vars > Reveal Config Vars once the app is deployed.
 To get the URL, you'll need to append /hello to the app's URL that you'll find in your dashboard.

-24.8 Triggers
+24.9 Triggers